-- Reflect an after-the-fact distribution of the actual activity of each employee. - Account for the total activity for which each employee is compensated. - Be prepared at least monthly and coincide with one or more pay periods. - Be signed by the employee.
+- Reflect an after-the-fact distribution of the actual activity of each employee. - Account for the total activity for which each employee is compensated. - Be prepared regularly and coincide with one or more pay periods. - Be signed by the employee.